Pre-Columbian Honduras: Lencas

+Vase from the Lenca culture of the classic period found in the Ulúa region.

 The largest population is the Lencas who, when the Spanish arrived, were the most widespread and organised of the groups of the country.

 They lived in populations of considerable size, with an average of 350 houses and much more of 500 people.
 Although scientific controversies exist on the descendants and origin of the Lencas, of agreement to Rodolfo Baron Castro, are the direct rests heirs of the Mayas, that did not follow the exodus that gave end to the Ancient Empire.
 At the arrival of the Spaniards, they were established in the territory that today comprises the Republics of El Salvador and Honduras."
 However, other theories maintain that this group is much older, possibly being a descendant of Olemecs, thanks to the archaeological evidence of Los Naranjois, which were confirmed to be built by ancestors of this culture.

 The Maya area consists of what in our days are the countries of Honduras, Guatemala, El Salvador and Mexico.

 The Maya flowered in these countries in the first fifteen centuries of the Christian era.
 Causes unknown to this day, caused the abandonment and destruction of Copán and other Mayan cities, that in the period of the Spanish conquest were no longer more than ruins.
 Hunger, plagues, internal wars have been proposed as causes of the abandonment.